mbtomori/git-started-with-version-control/README.md

 ## Overview
 In this repository, you will find:
-- A git workflow to use when working independently.
+- A git workflow to use when working independently (no branches).
-- A git workflow to use when working on a team.
+- A git workflow to use when collaborating with a team (using branches).
-- A dictionary of common git commands.
-- Additional Resources
-    - Version Control basics
-    - More advanced version control topics
-    - Conventions and best practices often utilized on teams.

 The goal of this repository is to get you:
-    1. More confident using git commands
+    1. More confident using simple git commands for development
-    2. Provide practice using GitHub features like Pull Requests and Comments.
+    2. Provide practice using GitHub features like Pull Requests

 ## Activities